DavidMacT/ARTop/README.md

 Batch mode
 ----------

-The code has been desgined to run process one active region at a time.
+The code has been desgined to process one active region at a time.
 This is because many files are downloaded for the calculations and this way users can run the code easily on a laptop.
 If you have the resources, however, you can run the code in batch mode and perform the calculations for several active regions in paralel.
 To do this, first create a folder called `batch_info`.
 Inside this, create files `read_data_x.txt`, in which each file contains